Data Processing with LabelEncoder for Categorical Variables

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 We're going to use LabelEncoder now for the first time.
-LabelEncoder is another way to similar to one-hot encoding.
-We're going to encode using numbers over words.
+LabelEncoder is another way similar to one-hot encoding.
+We're going to encode using numbers instead of words.

-So that's because it's much easier for the computer to understand a category 0,1, or 2 rather than passenger class 1,2, or 3 or using, it's not a good example because those are our numbers, or using sex, male and female, versus 0 or 1.
+Because it's much easier for the computer to understand a category 0,1, or 2 rather than passenger class 1,2, or 3 or using sex, male and female, versus 0 or 1.
 It understands the 0 or 1 a lot better.
-The same for embarked.
-Embarked is the other one we're going to have to label and code because embarked is S, Q, or C, and we want that to be 0,1, or 2.
-So it's a bit of a simpler version of the one-hot encoding.
+The same applies to embarked.
+Embarked is another feature we'll need to label and code because embarked is S, Q, or C, and we want that to be 0,1, or 2.
+So it's a bit of a simpler version of one-hot encoding.

-Let's take a look at it.
-To do so, to use LabelEncoding, we're going to instantiate a LabelEncoder.
-We're going to say le, that's a common name for this, is LabelEncoder, and we call it to get back an actual LabelEncoder.
+Let's use LabelEncoding for this.
+To use LabelEncoding, we'll instantiate a LabelEncoder.
+We'll say le, that's a common name for this, is LabelEncoder, and we call it to get an actual LabelEncoder.

-And just as I was saying, there are two categories, sex and embarked, that we're going to want to label and code.
+And just as I was saying, there are two categories, sex and embarked, that we'll label and code.
 And we're going to do this one at a time here for now.
-We'll see which ways we can go faster later.
+We'll explore ways to speed this up later.

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

 Interesting.
-Oh, I failed to actually run this code block.
+Oh, I forgot to run this code block.
 There we go.

 Let's try that again.
 There we go.
-And now it's… We can see that the male and females have been split up into ones and zeros.
+Now, it's… We can see that males and females have been split into ones and zeros.

-And then we'll take a look at the whole TitanicData and see both of these at once.
+Then, we'll take a look at the entire TitanicData and see both of these at once.
 There we go.
-Sex has been turned into one for male, zero for female.
+Sex has been encoded as one for male and zero for female.

-And embarked is now zero, one, or two, for whichever port they embarked from.
+And embarked is now encoded as zero, one, or two, depending on the port they embarked from.
 Great.
-Our next step, we're actually going to start massaging this data a little bit more.
+Our next step is to begin manipulating this data further.

-We're going to split it into X and Y and see what we can do with it.
+We'll split it into X and Y and see what we can do next.

 Colin Jaffe